olafgleba/welcompose/documentation/manual/README.txt

 $ ./configure
 $ make html-chunk

 Getting a pdf from the xml sources is a bit trickier.
 You'll need a recent Java VM and Apache FOP (http://xmlgraphics.apache.org/fop/).
 Pick a binary distribution (they include "-bin" in their names) of FOP 0.20.x.
 DO NOT USE A NEWER VERSION LIKE 0.91.
 THEY WON'T WORK AT THE MOMENT.
 After you unpacked the binary distribution, make sure JAVA_HOME points to the home directory of the Java VM.
-To gnerate the PDF, use:
+To generate the PDF, use:

 $ cd manual/de
 $ autoconf